Two Big Signs That You Need To Say No More Often

 When we avoid speaking up and expressing how we feel or what we need, we are sabotaging our self-esteem and allowing negative feelings to build up internally.
 For example, passive-aggressive people withhold expressing their emotions due to fear, even though they may not even be aware of this.
 Often people who suppress their feelings are afraid of asking for what they need or expressing their emotions.
 Passive-aggressive people can't muster the confidence within themselves to be straightforward and earnest, and so they express their feelings via an angry rant on social media or by complaining to someone else, leaving a note, or blaming another person for their emotions.
 If they express themselves in these indirect or halfhearted ways, they at least feel a tiny sense of relief—though it never equates to feeling satisfied or allowing others to know how they really feel.
 These people end up having more resentment and repressed anger, which leads to more stress on the body from holding in their feelings.

 Both people-pleasers and those who are passive-aggressive displace or repress their emotions, which leads to more physical, mental, and emotional distress.
-And we know that when stress goes untreated, it builds up internally, leading to more anxiety, depression, interpersonal conflicts, and physical strain on the body's ability to cope.
+And we know that when stress goes untreated, it builds up internally1, leading to more anxiety, depression, interpersonal conflicts, and physical strain on the body's ability to cope.

 Passive-aggressive people are also often more pessimistic and have a negative view of the world.
-In psychology we know that negative thinking leads to less motivation whereas positive thinking has been scientifically linked to longer lives, lower rates of depression, increased immunity, and reduced risk of cardiovascular illness.
+In psychology we know that negative thinking leads to less motivation whereas positive thinking has been scientifically linked2 to longer lives, lower rates of depression, increased immunity, and reduced risk of cardiovascular illness.